ibrahimbah-cis/georgia-irs-zip-etl-tableau/README.md

 Charitable contributions in dollars

-3. Load and Visualize
+Load

-The cleaned data is delivered as CSV files and analyzed in Tableau.
-The dashboard uses:

-ZIP code as the geographic level

-Adjusted gross income (agi) to represent income concentration

-Farming-related filing count (numfarm) to compare agricultural activity

-A Georgia filter to focus the geographic analysis

-Key Results

-Measure

-Georgia total
+The transformed data was exported to CSV and connected to Tableau for geographic analysis by ZIP code.

+SQLite Database → SQL Query → Python/pandas → Cleaned CSV → Tableau Dashboard

+Dataset Summary

+Metric

+Result

+Original database records

+27,558

-ZIP-code records
+Final Georgia ZIP-code records

 665

-Tax returns (n1)
+Final analytical fields

+10

+Georgia tax returns represented

 4,467,540

-Individuals (n2)
+Georgia individuals represented

 8,858,760

-Dependents

-3,150,700

-Elderly measure

-939,440

-Adjusted gross income
+Aggregate adjusted gross income

-$310.3 billion
+Approximately $310.3 billion

-Income tax amount
+Aggregate income tax amount

-$36.1 billion
+Approximately $36.1 billion

-Charitable contributions
+Aggregate charitable contributions

-$9.1 billion
+Approximately $9.1 billion

-Farming-related filings

-42,140

-Aggregate AGI per return

-$69,457

-Selected Insights
+The dataset contains aggregated ZIP-code statistics and does not contain individual taxpayer records.

+Key Findings

 ZIP code 30327 had the highest aggregate adjusted gross income in the final Georgia dataset at approximately $6.27 billion.

 ZIP code 31513 had the highest farming-related filing count at 460.

-The final dataset contained approximately $310.3 billion in aggregate adjusted gross income across 665 Georgia ZIP-code records.
+The final dataset represents approximately $310.3 billion in aggregate adjusted gross income across Georgia ZIP codes.

-The dashboard makes it easier to compare ZIP codes with high income concentration against areas with greater farming-related filing activity.
+The Tableau map helps compare areas with greater income concentration against areas with more farming-related filing activity.

-These figures are aggregated ZIP-code statistics and should not be interpreted as individual taxpayer records.

-Repository Contents
+Repository Files

 Georgia-IRS-ETL-Tableau/
 ├── README.md
-├── S14wic_PyETL_IbrahimBah.py      # Python and SQL extraction workflow
+├── S14wic_PyETL_IbrahimBah.py
-├── S14wic_ETL_IbrahimBah.twbx      # Packaged Tableau workbook
+├── S14wic_ETL_IbrahimBah.twbx
-├── ic5.csv                         # Final enriched Georgia dataset
+├── ic5.csv
-├── x4d.csv                         # Cleaned nationwide dataset used by Tableau
+├── x4d.csv
 └── assets/
-    └── tableau-map-preview.png     # Dashboard preview for GitHub
+    └── tableau-map-preview.png

-File Guide
+File

+Purpose

 S14wic_PyETL_IbrahimBah.py

-Contains the SQLite connection, SQL queries, ZIP-code filters, Georgia filter, field selection, CSV export, and database cleanup steps.
+Contains the Python, SQLite, and SQL extraction workflow

 ic5.csv

-The final enriched Georgia dataset with 665 rows and 10 fields:
+Final enriched Georgia dataset with 665 records and 10 fields

-state, zipcode, n1, numdep, agi, numfarm, taxamt, contrib, elderly, n2

 x4d.csv

-A cleaned nationwide dataset with 27,557 rows and 8 fields.
-The Tableau workbook uses this dataset and applies a Georgia filter within the visualization.
+Cleaned nationwide dataset used by the Tableau workbook

 S14wic_ETL_IbrahimBah.twbx

-The packaged Tableau workbook containing the geographic visualization and its associated data connection.

-How to Review the Project

-Open README.md for the project overview and findings.

-Review S14wic_PyETL_IbrahimBah.py to see the SQL extraction and filtering logic.

-Open ic5.csv to inspect the final Georgia analysis dataset.

-Open S14wic_ETL_IbrahimBah.twbx in Tableau Desktop or Tableau Public to explore the visualization.
+Packaged Tableau workbook

+assets/tableau-map-preview.png

+Dashboard image displayed in this README

-Technical Skills Demonstrated
+Skills Demonstrated

-SQL selection, filtering, and calculated fields
+Writing SQL queries with calculated fields and filtering conditions

-SQLite database connectivity
+Connecting Python to a SQLite database

-Python scripting

-pandas dataframe handling and CSV export
+Extracting and exporting data with pandas

+Validating records and reconciling row counts

-Data cleaning and field standardization
+Cleaning and standardizing analytical field names

-Data validation and row-count reconciliation

-Tableau geographic visualization

-ETL documentation and project organization
+Building ZIP-code-level geographic visualizations in Tableau

+Documenting a complete ETL project for technical and nontechnical audiences

 Project Limitations

-The data represents Tax Year 2018 and is not current economic data.
+The dataset represents Tax Year 2018 and should not be treated as current economic data.

-Values are aggregated by ZIP code and do not represent individual taxpayers.
+All values are aggregated by ZIP code.

-The original Python file depends on the course-provided cis2010utils5 utility and the local irs18.db database, which are not included in this public repository.
+The original course script depends on the locally provided irs18.db database and cis2010utils5.py utility file, which are not included in the public repository.

-The Tableau workbook uses x4d.csv with a Georgia filter, while ic5.csv is the enriched Georgia-only output containing the additional elderly and n2 fields.
+The Tableau workbook uses the cleaned nationwide x4d.csv dataset with a Georgia filter, while ic5.csv is the enriched Georgia-only output.

 What I Learned

-This project strengthened my ability to connect database querying with a complete analytics workflow.
-I practiced translating a business question into SQL logic, validating records before analysis, creating understandable field names, exporting structured data, and using Tableau to communicate geographic patterns.
-Most importantly, I learned how each ETL stage supports the quality and usability of the final visualization.
+This project strengthened my understanding of how SQL, Python, databases, and data visualization work together in an ETL pipeline.
+I gained experience extracting relevant data, applying validation rules, preparing clear analytical fields, reconciling outputs, and communicating geographic trends through Tableau.